-On cue, investors got cocky.
-Some idiots went as far to proclaim on social media that they’d achieved millionaire retirement-savings status.
+On cue, investors got arrogant.
+Some people went as far to proclaim on social media that they’d achieved millionaire retirement-savings status.
 Others who hadn’t invested in years decided to join the party (way too late) for fear they may miss the boat to newfound wealth.

 But that boat suddenly ran into trouble.
 The stock market took several tumbles — once in February of 2019 and again in March 2020 following the arrival of COVID-19.
 Trillions of dollars of wealth wiped out during one of the most violent roller-coaster rides in market history.

 The stock market mirrors the collective hopes and fears of individual investors — big and small, rich and not so rich.
 If investors are optimistic, the market will most likely perform well.
 On the other hand, if everyone expects the end of the world… well, you get the picture.

 What really drives market volatility?
 Three broad areas investors fixate on most: corporate profits and losses, rising and falling interest rates, and geo-political events.

 When investors start to lose confidence and grow more fearful, the most risk-averse start selling.

 And that can turn into a snowball that drags everyone down.

 The Physics Behind It All

 We all love the thrill of watching our account balances grow month after month, year after year.
 We expect that, with the added expectation that there could be some small inconsequential dips along the way.